v1nidev/electron-template/README.md

 ## TO-DO

-- Move business logic from Stake component to a custom hook
 - To improve style consistency, I'd remove Tailwind and configure all design tokens using vanilla-extract
 - Review and refactor code